Industrial history of Monterrey: Industrial expansion

-This industrialization raised again the commerce in the city, creating new commerce and investments in Monterrey, causing an increment in the capital flow to the city and its businesses.
-The population in Monterrey also increased thanks to its industrialization and commerce attraction, catching the attention of businessmen and families from other states.
-This industrialization brought more development in Monterrey urbanization, lifestyle and education, beneficiating its citizens, industries and commerce.
+This industrialization revitalized commerce in the city, spurring new trade and investments in Monterrey.
+It led to an increase in the capital flowing into the city and its businesses.
+The population of Monterrey also grew as a result of its industrialization and commercial appeal, attracting businessmen and families from other states.
+This industrialization further contributed to the development of Monterrey in terms of urbanization, lifestyle, and education, benefiting its citizens, industries, and commerce.